datamachines/cuda_tensorflow_opencv/README.md

 `runDocker.sh` can take multiple arguments; running it without any argument will provide a list of those arguments.

+As of Docker 19.03, GPU support is native to the container runtime, as such, we have shifted from the use of `nvidia-docker` to the native `docker [...] --gpus all`.
+We understand not every user want to use all the GPUs installed on his system, as such, to change this option, change the `D_GPUS` line in the first few lines of `runDocker.sh` to reflect the paramaters that best reflect your system or needs.
+GPU support is only enabled for the `cuda_` and `cudnn_` images.

-Note that the base container runs as root, if you want to run it as a non root user, add `-u $(id -u):$(id -g)` to the `nvidia-docker`/`docker` command line but ensure that you have access to the directories you will work in.
+Note that the base container runs as root, if you want to run it as a non root user, add `-u $(id -u):$(id -g)` to the `docker` command line but ensure that you have access to the directories you will work in.
 This can be done using the `-e` command line option of `runDocker.sh`.

 ### Making use of the container